Kyligence/zen-ml-toolkit/README.md

 Please go to [Release Page](https://github.com/Kyligence/zen-ml-toolkit/releases) to download.

-If your environment has been setup jdk17, you can download this package:
+If your environment has been set up jdk17, you can download this package:

 - `Kyligence-ZenML-Toolkit-{version}.tar.gz`: Supports Linux and MacOS